Olatubosun/rocksdb.docs/WritePrepared-Transactions.md

 # Experimental Results

 Here are a summary of improvements on some sysbench benchmarks as well as linkbench (done via MyRocks).
-Read more about them here.
 * benchmark...........tps.........p95 latency....cpu/query
 * insert...................%68
 * update-noindex...%30......%38